A year of climate breakthroughs from UC research

 5. and 6.
 Two approaches to zero-carbon jet fuel

-California’s growing hydrogen economy figures into a strategy proposed by UC Riverside engineering professor Mihri Okzan to decarbonize air travel, which is responsible for nearly three percent of global greenhouse gas emissions.
+California’s growing hydrogen economy figures into a strategy proposed by UC Riverside engineering professor Mihri Ozkan to decarbonize air travel, which is responsible for nearly three percent of global greenhouse gas emissions.
 In a paper published in February, Ozkan proposed swapping conventional jet fuel for e-kerosene, which is made by combining carbon dioxide with hydrogen.

 Four jets fly in a line toward the camera, approaching an airport